A special report from EraNova Institute, home of the Smart Green Deal™

 So our buildings are digitally challenged — dumb and consequently bumbling, expensive to run, often dysfunctional, and danger-prone.

 Once online, they can start smartening up — supercharging themselves, us, and everything we do indoors.
 A green supersociety and spectacular new life then become possible.

 An industry leader describes the situation.

 “Our major buildings have yet to enter the digital age.
-And that’s a problem,” says Craig Caryl, CEO of California startup SmartCSM, a supplier of building management technology, with clients ranging from American Airlines and Toyota to Salvation Army and University of Miami.
+And that’s a problem,” says Craig Caryl, Co-Founder/Chief Evangelist of California startup SmartCSM, a supplier of building management technology, with clients ranging from United Airlines and Toyota to Salvation Army and University of Miami.